alexmacarthur/typeit-site-astro/src/content/docs/docs/react/index.md

 ---
 title: Installation & Usage
 description: >-
-  The official React component for TypeIt, the most versatile JavaScript typewriter effect library on the planet.
+  A JS package that makes it easy to build animated typing effects in React.
 ---

 The official React component for the most versatile JavaScript typewriter effect library on the planet.
-You can use it to bring dynamic typewriter effects to your React applications.
+You can use it to bring dynamic react typing effects to your React applications.

 ## Installation